Washington, D.C., 1970. The house is dark and the street outside is quiet. Marvin Gaye is 31 years old and cannot sleep.

-In 1956, between the Korean and Vietnam Wars, the 17-year-old enlisted in the Air Force to escape the strict parenting and abuse of his cross-dressing, alcoholic father, a Pentecostal preacher.
+In 1956, between the Korean and Vietnam Wars, the 17-year-old enlisted in the Air Force to escape the strict parenting and abuse of his cross-dressing, alcoholic father.
 He had dreamed of becoming an aviator since childhood.
-“I had tremendous interests in aviation,” he later said.
+“I had tremendous interests in aviation,” he said.
 “I could tell you what any plane was without even looking at it, by the sound of its engines.”

 Diddley had moved from Chicago to Washington, D.C., in 1957 and built a recording studio in his basement.
 He began working with the Marquees and secured a recording session with Okeh Records in New York City.
 In September 1957, they recorded “Wyatt Earp” and “Hey Little School Girl.”
 The record was released in November with no promotion and received minimal attention.

-Harvey and the New Moonglows recorded several songs in 1959, including “Mama Loochie” and “Twelve Months of the Year.”
-However, the group disbanded in 1960.
+Harvey and the New Moonglows recorded several songs in 1959, including “Mama Loochie” and “Twelve Months of the Year,” but the group disbanded in 1960.

 A new start in Detroit, with a new name

-Upon their arrival in Detroit, Fuqua leveraged his relationship with Gwen Gordy, sister of Motown founder Berry Gordy, to gain direct access to the label’s founder.
+Fuqua had a direct line to the label.
+He was romantically involved with Gwen Gordy, sister of Motown founder Berry Gordy.
 Rather than navigating the typical audition channels, Fuqua brought Gay straight to Gordy and pitched him as a talent worth signing.
-On September 19, 1960, just months after arriving in the city, Gay secured a recording contract with Motown’s Tamla subsidiary.
+On September 19, 1960, Gay secured a recording contract with Motown’s Tamla subsidiary.

 Motown had parties where artists would perform impromptu.
-At the Christmas party in 1960 is where Bill “Smokey” Robinson, one of the early Motown stars, saw and heard Marvin Gay for the first time.
+At the Christmas party in 1960, Bill “Smokey” Robinson heard Marvin Gay for the first time.
 “He was singing it to himself.
 But everybody started to gather around, especially the ladies,” said Robinson, “because he had that voice.”

 Gay began recording music with Motown in early 1961, focusing initially on jazz and traditional pop rather than the R&B sound the label was becoming known for.
-In May, a limited-run promotional single under his name featuring “Masquerade (Is Over)” and “Witchcraft” was sent to radio stations and industry insiders to generate interest ahead of his debut album.
+A limited-run promotional single featuring “Masquerade (Is Over)” and “Witchcraft” was sent to radio stations and industry insiders to generate interest ahead of his debut album.

+Gaye was devastated.
+Terrell’s death broke something within him and he pulled back from performing live.
 “My heart was broken….
-I could no longer pretend to sing love songs for people,” said Gaye.
+I could no longer pretend to sing love songs for people,” he said.

 Months of a showdown